MARVEL-PROJECTS/Sokoban-Game/README.md

 ![overview](https://user-images.githubusercontent.com/24523745/92642416-73588a80-f2e0-11ea-94c2-270372d80a63.png)

 # Compiling and running the game
-First of all make sure that the game files and the sprites with 'game-sprites' are in the same directory in your computer.
+First of all make sure that the game files and the sprites within 'game-sprites' directory are in the same folder in your computer.

 To compile the game run the following command: